sachinprasanna/aip-assignment3/README.md

 6. Pass number - 0, 1 as a status for API responses.
 0 being an error and 1 is success.
 7. API or route names to be stored in separate file to keep record
 8. Use camelcase for function names and uris
-9. Use underscore for filenames and language variables
+9. Use snakecase for filenames and language variables
 10. Do not repeat code
 11. Code should be readable
 12. Explanatory comments at the top of every file and also on every method